 There is nothing quite like a Maine winter.
 Whether you prefer a peaceful walk through the serene forest, a snowshoe hike overlooking snow-covered vistas, or the thrill of ice climbing on frozen waterfalls, Moosehead Lake is sure not to disappoint.
+The Moosehead Lake region offers many snowshoe trails.
+Make a day trip to the loop trail at Big Squaw Ski Resort, or spend an afternoon on the trails at NREC.
+Need to rent of upgrade your gear?
+Head Northwoods Outiftters or Indian Hill Trading Post!

 The Moosehead Lake region is a sea of mountains, and those frozen views are stunning beyond belief.
 Ready for a challenge?
 Strap on your snowshoes or crampons and hike six of our iconic mountains to complete the Winter Pinnacle Pursuit Challenge!